 A good friend will make an effort to understand you.
 They will respect your needs and boundaries, and you will feel as though they "get" you.
-A good friend or a close friend should never make you feel as though you are less than or not good enough.
+A good friend or a close friend should never make you feel like you are not good enough.
 Instead, they should raise you up.
 A close friend will be receptive to your feelings and will listen to what you have to say.
 No one is perfect, and even close friends or good friends have fights.
-In close friendships or good friendships, though, you will be able to work through any obstacles you face and may even become closer as a result.
-It's also important to note that good or close friendships will look different depending on who the individuals within the connection are as people.
+In close friendships or good friendships, though, you will be able to work through the obstacles you face and may even become closer as a result.
+It's also important to note that close friendships will look different depending on who the individuals are as people.
 It will also look different depending on your stage of life.
-As a working professional, for example, you might not have as much time as you used to and may see your friends less.
-However, it doesn't have to make you less close, and it doesn't mean that you're no longer good friends.
-You will value the time that you do have together, and it will continue to make the relationship strong.
+As a working professional, you might not have as much time to see your friends.
+However, it doesn't mean that you're no longer good friends.
+You value the time that you have together, and continue to make the relationship strong.

 Reciprocal vs. one-sided friends

-In a reciprocal friendship, you will be there for each other.
-In a one-sided friendship, one person will be there for their friend, whereas the person that's being cared for isn't there when the person on the other side needs it.
-In a one-sided friendship, a person may be flippant or aloof when presented with a battle that their friend is going through.
-In a reciprocal friendship, a friend will make an effort to understand what their friend is going through even if they don't get it on an internal level.
-If your friendship is "all about" one person or the other and their needs or there is not an equal sense of give-and-take, you are likely in a one-sided friendship.
+In a reciprocal friendship, you are there for each other.
+In a one-sided friendship, one person is invested, while the other isn't there when the person on the other side needs it.
+In a one-sided friendship, a person may be distant when friend is going through a tough time.
+In a reciprocal friendship, a friend will make an effort to understand what their friend is going through.
+If your friendship is "all about" one person, you are likely in a one-sided friendship.

 How to know when to end a friendship

 Ultimately, if a friendship isn't good for you, it might be time to end it.
 Sometimes, people grow apart, and that's okay.
 Ending a friendship doesn't have to mean having a massive fall out.
 People change, and so do their lives.
 However, in the case of a toxic friendship, there might be a more painful ending.
 If a friend is bullying you or negatively impacting your mental health, it's time to have a conversation with that person.
 If they're receptive to that conversation, you can likely repair the friendship.
-If they are not receptive to that conversation, however, and become defensive or say nasty things to you that make you feel worse, repairing the friendship may not be a possibility.
+If they are not receptive to that conversation, however, repairing the friendship may not be possible.
 At the end of the day, it's important to do what's right for you and your mental health.
 If you are thinking about ending a friendship and aren't sure, talking to a mental health professional might be an option for you.
-A counselor or therapist will serve as an objective third-party that will help you look at the situation that you're having with your friend and troubleshoot what you can do to either amend the relationship or distance from it in a healthy way.
+A counselor or therapist will serve as an objective third-party that will help you look at the situation and troubleshoot what you can do to amend the relationship.

 Resolve conflict in friendships

-Communication is key in any relationship, including friendships.
+Communication is key in any relationship.
 It is important to talk to your friend if a conflict arises.
-Make an effort to understand their side, and make sure that they are understanding of yours.
+Make an effort to understand their side, and make sure they understand yours.
 Be candid, open, and honest.
-Close friendships develop out of understanding and aren't without problems, but you must face problems when they do arise so that neither of you holds a grudge and you can work through the issue.
-If you are having trouble with conflict resolution, making friends, or maintaining close friendships, a counselor or therapist can help.
-In therapy, you can talk about any issues you have relating to friends or friendships and can even talk about how social skills impact your interpersonal connections.
-Friendship is important, and you deserve to have strong, healthy friendships that last for a long time.
+Close friendships develop out of understanding and aren't without problems.
+You should face problems when they arise so that you can work through the issue.
+If you are having trouble with maintaining close friendships, a counselor can help.
+In therapy, you can talk about any issues you have with your interpersonal connections.
+Friendship is important, and you deserve to have strong, healthy relationships that last a long time.